A Survey of Reinforcement Learning from Human Feedback

 TMLR Paper2603 Authors

 Abstract: Reinforcement learning from human feedback (RLHF) is a variant of reinforcement learning (RL) that learns from human feedback instead of relying on an engineered reward function.
 Building on prior work on the related setting of preference-based reinforcement learning (PbRL), it stands at the intersection of artificial intelligence and human-computer interaction.
-This positioning offers a promising avenue to enhance the performance and adaptability of intelligent systems while also improving the alignment of their objectives with human values.
-The training of large language models (LLMs) has impressively demonstrated this potential in recent years, where RLHF played a decisive role in directing the model's capabilities toward human objectives.
-This article provides a comprehensive overview of the fundamentals of RLHF, exploring the intricate dynamics between RL agents and human input.
-While recent focus has been on RLHF for LLMs, our survey adopts a broader perspective, examining the diverse applications and wide-ranging impact of the technique.
-We delve into the core principles that underpin RLHF, shedding light on the symbiotic relationship between algorithms and human feedback, and discuss the main research trends in the field.
-By synthesizing the current landscape of RLHF research, this article aims to provide researchers as well as practitioners with a comprehensive understanding of this rapidly growing field of research.
+This positioning provides a promising approach to enhance the performance and adaptability of intelligent systems while also improving the alignment of their objectives with human values.
+The success in training large language models (LLMs) has impressively demonstrated this potential in recent years, where RLHF has played a decisive role in directing the model's capabilities towards human objectives.
+This article provides an overview of the fundamentals of RLHF, exploring how RL agents interact with human feedback.
+While recent focus has been on RLHF for LLMs, our survey covers the technique across multiple domains.
+We provide our most comprehensive coverage in control and robotics, where many fundamental techniques originate, alongside a dedicated LLM section.
+We examine the core principles that underpin RLHF, how algorithms and human feedback work together, and discuss the main research trends in the field.
+Our goal is to give researchers and practitioners a clear understanding of this rapidly growing field.

 Submission Length: Long submission (more than 12 pages of main content)